Multi-Persona Thinking for Bias Mitigation in Large Language Models: Approach

 \subsection{Multi-Persona Thinking Framework}

-We propose the Multi-Persona Thinking (MPT) framework based on the assumption that a single LLM encodes a range of social perspectives and associated biases inherently ~\cite{gupta2023bias}.
+We propose the MPT framework based on the assumption that a single LLM encodes a range of social perspectives and associated biases inherently ~\cite{gupta2023bias}.
 MPT provides a procedure to allow the internal perspectives to exchange viewpoints and reconcile bias during the model's own reasoning process.
 We first instantiate different personas with specific system prompts.
 Then we instruct the model to reason from these perspectives as a simulated self-debate.
 Finally, the model reviews these viewpoints and provides a final self-debiased answer.
-In this way, our framework is lightweight and broadly applicable.
+Since this is an inference-time framework, it is lightweight and broadly applicable.
 Details of our approach are introduced below.